glennsarti/puppetfile-resolver/docs/architecture.md

 ### Module Searchers

 The Puppetfile resolution needs information about all of the available modules and versions, and does this through calling various Specification Searchers.
-Currently Puppet Forge, Github and Local FileSystem searchers are implemented.
-Additional searchers could be added, for example GitLab or SVN.
+Currently Puppet Forge, GitHub, GitLab and Local FileSystem searchers are implemented.
+Additional searchers could be added, for example SVN.

 The result is a dependency graph listing all of the modules, dependencies and version information.